AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 # Lab 5 - Introduction to OpenGL
 ## Overview
+OpenGL is a cross-platform application programming interface (API) specification.
+What this means is that OpenGL consists of a set of language & hardware independent functions that by itself is unable to interact with any system.
+For this reason, OpenGL serves as a standard that graphics drivers will then utilise & in some cases extend upon for additional functionality.

+OpenGL is limited only to rendering, providing no features such as input, audio or even the ability to utilise a window to render to.
+For this reason, additional libraries will be needed in this lab.
+The installation process for them is detailed in the [Setup](#Setup) section.

+A good resource for learning OpenGL is [LearnOpenGL](https://learnopengl.com/Introduction).
+The LearnOpenGL material will bare similarity to the material in these labs, however different libraries are used, so proceed with caution.

 ## Setup
+### Prerequisites
+Create an empty C++ Visual Studio project & create a new file named main.cpp in the `Source Files` filter.

+It should not be necessary to install OpenGL, since it comes preinstalled on Windows, MacOS & Linux.
+However, if there are issues with OpenGL drivers, the [OpenGL Getting Started](https://www.khronos.org/opengl/wiki/Getting_Started) page will direct to the appropriate graphics driver sites.

+Library & include files that will be downloaded in this lab will need to be placed in a new subfolder in the `C:\Users\Public` directory.
+Create a folder in this directory named `OpenGL` & inside this folder create two folders named `include` & `lib`.

+### Linking
+Your Visual Studio project's linker needs to know the locations of the library files that are going to be downloaded.
+The include files will be located at `C:\Users\Public\OpenGL\include` & the library files will be located at `C:\Users\Public\OpenGL\lib`.
+In order to link to these locations, go to your Visual Studio project, navigate to the `Solution Explorer`, right click the project file, select `Properties`, unfold `Configuration Properties` & select `VC++ Properties`.
+Add the include directory `C:\Users\Public\OpenGL\include` to the `Include Directories` section & add the library directory `C:\Users\Public\OpenGL\lib` to the `Library Directories` section respectively.

 ### GLFW
+#### Overview
+The GLFW library provides the ability to use OpenGL to render to windows, to receive input & also provides other useful events.
+In order to acquire GLFW, navigate to the [GLFW Download Page](https://www.glfw.org/download.html) & download the Windows pre-compiled 64-bit binaries.

+#### Extraction
+Open a file explorer & navigate to `C:\Users\Public\OpenGL` & open a second file explorer & navigate to the GLFW folder in the `Downloads` folder.
+In the GLFW folder, open the `include` subfolder & move the `GLFW` subfolder within that into the `include` folder in the `OpenGL` directory.

+In the GLFW folder in the `Downloads` folder, many `lib-vc` folders exist.
+These library folders correspond to different versions of Visual C++.
+Open the `lib-vc2022` folder & move all the files into the `lib` folder in the `OpenGL` directory.
+In your main.cpp file, insert the ```#include <GLFW/glfw3.h>``` include.
+If Visual Studio fails to retrieve `glfw3.h`, then something has gone wrong in any of the aforementioned processes.

 - https://www.glfw.org/download.html
 - 64-bit Windows binaries
 - Decompress